wesk124/redis_on_xen/README.md

 ## Installation

-The user should prepare Xen, delpoy Xen vm(s), start them and download redis in dom0 first.
-(After clone this repo you will have a redis-3.2.3.)
+The user should prepare Xen hypervisor, delpoy Xen vm(s), start them and download redis in dom0 before starting experiment.
+(After clone this repo you will have a redis-3.2.3.
+The script will help you copy these redis files into each vm.)

 ## Usage